 10121 Antique Silver Dinner Plates by Paul Storr

 A handsome set of 6 antique sterling silver plates with plain styling, shaped reeded borders and applied lily leaf decoration.
 Good size and weight.
-To one edge is the hand engraved crest of a dragon over a crown with the initial “B” below.
+To one edge is the hand engraved crest of a dragon over a crown (probably for the Butterfield family) with the initial “B” below.
 Excellent quality and manufacture as you’d expect from this world famous silversmith.
 Total weight 3614 grams, 116.2 troy ounces.
 Diameter 26.5cm.
 London 1838.
 Maker Paul Storr for Storr & Mortimer.

 Peter‚ Ann & William Bateman